National Family Week (UK): National Family Week 2010

 Over 5,000 events took place during National Family Week 2010 and competitions were launched to find the best family photo and most talented family pet.
 A new Guinness World Record was also set for the largest three-legged race across multiple venues which included Twickenham Stadium and the City of Manchester Stadium with at total of 1,860 participants at 18 venues across the UK, on 5 June 2010.
 Sponsors of 2010 included Tesco Mobile, Hasbro, Chrysler and Vue (cinema).

 National Family Week 2011

 National Family Week 2011 included a headline event in Liverpool, ten flagship events and over 6,000 local events attracting more than 1 million people.
-The official Headline Sponsor of the 2011 campaign was French's Mustard.
+The main sponsor was French's Mustard.